William C. Roberts: Books

 Roberts was also editor of a series of books entitled Cardiology which were published in annual editions continuously from 1982-1999.
 Each of these books summarized the major achievements and discoveries in cardiology for their respective years.

 Organizational Contributions to Medicine

 American College of Cardiology

 Roberts was actively involved in the leadership of the American College of Cardiology from 1971-1982 in the capacities listed below.

 American Heart Association

-Roberts has been actively involved in a number of activities for the American Heart Association including serving as a reviewer for their annual scientific sessions.
-He has also been a fellow of the Council of Clinical Cardiology since 1971 and, since July 1994 has been a member of the Dallas AHA affiliate's board of trustees.
+Roberts was actively involved in a number of activities for the American Heart Association including serving as a reviewer for their annual scientific sessions.
+He was also a fellow of the Council of Clinical Cardiology since 1971 and, since July 1994 was a member of the Dallas AHA affiliate's board of trustees.